Drill4J/todomvc/readme.md

 # Drill4J sample project
-This is a fork of [TodoMVC]() repo created as an example to help anyone to gear up their JavaScript (TypeScript, CofeeScript is fine too) project with Drill4J.
+This is a fork of [TodoMVC]() repo created as an example to help anyone to gear up their JavaScript project with Drill4J (TypeScript, CoffeeScript, any other language compiled to JS is supported as well).

 ## I just want a demo
 This is fairly simple (**Tip:** don't be intimidated by a lengthy guide, it's just very detailed):